Glossary of Terms for Drip Irrigation

 Female Adapter – An adapter with internal threads to be used to connect fittings with dissimilar sizes, thread types or connection type.

-Fertigation – Plant fertilizer is applied using the drip irrigation system to deliver it directly to the plants root zone.
-Makes fertilizing a vegetable gardens or row crop plot very easy.
+Fertigation – Plant fertilizer is applied using the drip irrigation system to deliver it directly to the plants' root zones.
+It makes fertilizing vegetable gardens or row crops very easy.
 Injecting the fertilizer into the drip irrigation system allows it to mix with the water evenly and be delivered in just the right amounts.
-Typically, plants are fertilized throughout there growing cycle.
-With the largest doses of fertilizer being applied as plants being to bear fruit.
+Typically, plants are fertilized throughout their growing cycle, with the largest doses of fertilizer being applied as plants begin to bear fruit.

-Filter – Filters consist of a screen that exclude larger particles from entering the drip irrigation tubing.
-They are invaluable if you want to prevent clogging of drip emitters.
+Filter – Screens in filters exclude larger particles from entering the drip irrigation tubing.
+Filters are invaluable if you want to prevent clogging of drip emitters.
 Screen mesh comes in 150 or 200 mesh varieties, with the 200 mesh having the smallest openings in the screen.
-200 mesh is commonly used for misters or foggers, which require a fine spray
+200 mesh is commonly used for misters or foggers, which require a fine spray.

 Fittings – Are used to connect sections of drip irrigation tubing and PVC pipe.
-Fitters come in a wide variety of styles, materials and sizes: tees, elbows, couplers, male and female adapters, swivels, valves, bushings and reducers just to name a few.
-The connection type of fitting may have threads, barbs compression style, Perma-Loc or slip.
+Fittings come in a wide variety of styles, materials and sizes: tees, elbows, couplers, male and female adapters, swivels, valves, bushings and reducers, just to name a few.
+The connection type of a fitting may have threads, barbs, or be compression style, Perma-Loc or slip.